stephanieyflu/DDA-visualizations/README.md

 ## Installation

-In order to install this system, the user need two different python
+In order to install this system, the user needs two different python
-environments: a python 3.5 environment for NormCo; and a Python 3.7 environment for SicknessMiner.
+environments: a python 3.5 environment for NormCo, and a Python 3.7 environment for SicknessMiner.

-We suggest the use of [Anaconda3](https://www.anaconda.com), in order to create both environment without change a possible existing environment in the host machine.
+We suggest the use of [Anaconda3](https://www.anaconda.com) in order to create both environments without changing a possible existing environment in the host machine.

-In the following instructions, we assume the user have already cloned this repository and is in this repository directory.
+In the following instructions, we assume the user has already cloned this repository and it is in this repository directory.

 ### NormCo Installation

-Install [NormCo](https://github.com/IBM/aihn-ucsd) following the instruction, in their github page.
+Install [NormCo](https://github.com/IBM/aihn-ucsd) following the instruction in their github page.

-We also add the instructions to install NormCo herein, in order to make this README self-contained.
+We also listed the instructions to install NormCo herein, in order to make this README self-contained.

 #### Steps